uu-python/day4-bestpractices-2/exercises.md

+# Exercises for Day 4
+Cython, MPI parallelization, plotting with matplotlib, testing and documentation of code

 ## 1. Speed optimization using Cython

 #### a.
 As a simple start, try to reproduce the ```primes.py``` Cythonize example from the lecture notes and familiarize yourself on how to use Cython